List of Avatar: The Last Airbender characters: Air Nomads

 Before the genocide, airbenders were a diverse and migratory people united by the Four Air Temples.
 The Four Air Temples were self-governed by a unitary pseudo-ecclesiastical adhocratic senate, known as the Councils of Elders.
 Composed of wise airbending masters, they had limited authority in their respective temples; they served as counsel for its citizens and airbending instructors.
 Except for Air Temple Island, sex segregation was par norm; the Northern and Southern Air Temple branches were exclusively male, while the Eastern and Western Air Temple branches were exclusively female.
+No non-benders existed amongst the Air Nomads: everyone can bend.
+Unlike the other nations, where bending is a rare gift, the Air Nomads were deeply spiritual and their entire culture was built around connecting with the world and the energy within themselves.
+That connection unlocked air bending for every single one of them.
+Air Nomads didn't pass on bending through bloodlines; it was awakened through intense spiritual practice and a peaceful lifestyle.
+It's why they lived in temples, meditated daily, and trained from childhood.
+For Air Nomads, bending wasn't power, it was balance.